Syria war refugees tell tearful Angelina Jolie of burnt bodies

 "The complexity of this crisis is one of the aspects that sets it apart, and the speed at which people have fled Syria," UNHCR spokesman Adrian Edwards said in Geneva on Tuesday.

-"With 100,000 having fled to neighbouring countries in the space of a single month, August, that makes it an extraordinary acceleration of this crisis," he told a news briefing.
+"With 100,000 having fled to neighboring countries in the space of a single month, August, that makes it an extraordinary acceleration of this crisis," he told a news briefing.

 He said that almost 200,000 Syrians had crossed into Jordan, although not all were registered as refugees.